KedarKK1/Netlify_Portfolio_Website/README.md

 - Site is Responsive, and mobile-friendly
 - Animations are added to landing page and portfolio website (AOS library)
 - Dynamic titles to each webpage and seo-friendly (react-helmet)
-- Dark Mode/Light Mode (state management using Redux)
+- Dark Mode/Light Mode for engineers 😋😍😎 (state management using Redux)
 - Number of visits on HomePage (using Firebase counter)
 - Google Analytics tracking
+- CRUD for everyone

 # Future Scope
 - Infinite scroll on funpage
 - Give tags to memes
 - Sort according to tags (use ML to get closest tag eg. Elon Musk memes, etc)
-- CRUD for everyone
 - apply ML to fun page to automatically generate tags for memes

 ## Getting Started with the Project